Dispute Credit Report Errors With Your Credit Card Issuer

 What to Include in a Dispute

-When you dispute the error in writing, your dispute letter should identify exactly what you’re disputing and state why you’re disputing it.
-If you have any proof that supports your dispute, also include copies, not the originals, with your dispute.
+When you dispute a credit report error in writing, your dispute letter should identify exactly what you’re disputing and state the reason for your dispute.
+If you have any proof that supports your dispute, you should also include copies, not the originals, with your dispute.
 Make sure you get the address the business uses for correspondence – it’s not always the same as your payment address.
 Send your letter via certified mail with return receipt requested to have a proof of mailing and receipt.

 If their investigation determines that your dispute is correct and there is an error on your credit report, the business has to notify all the credit bureaus of your error.
 (They don’t have to notify a credit bureau if the account doesn’t appear on your credit report with that bureau.)
 The credit bureau is then required to update that account, or delete the account if it’s necessary.
 Credit bureaus can also permanently block certain items from being listed on your credit report, for example, items that are the result of fraud.

 The business can determine that your dispute is frivolous or irrelevant if you don’t give them enough information to investigate the dispute, e.g. you don’t specify the date and month of the late payment you’re referring to.
 Be careful disputing the same item multiple times.
 Businesses can also conclude your dispute is frivolous if it’s the exact same as another dispute you’ve made to the business or to a credit bureau and if the business has already investigated that dispute.

 If your dispute is frivolous, the business has to send you notification within 5 business days.
 The notice has to include the reason that your dispute was deemed frivolous, but businesses are allowed to send generic form letters to respond to you.

 These rules don’t apply to credit repair companies or forms you use that were given to you by a credit repair company.